-If you are missing a single tooth it is vital to restore it even if it can be hidden when you smile
+If you are missing a single tooth it is vital to restore the gap in order to maintain overall dental health.

 Many people are missing a single tooth, and most will want to replace it as soon as possible, and especially a missing front tooth.
 Even if the tooth isn’t visible when you smile and you think you can cope without it, it is important to restore it.